EvilSupahFly/Amulet-Flatpak/README.md

 The flatpak version has so far been tested on Manjaro, Ubuntu, Kubuntu and Mint.
 Feedback is most welcome!

-README Last updated 02 December, 2024
+README Last updated 15 April, 2025